UnquietCode/Flapi/README.md

 At the time of writing, the project builds fine in JDK 6 and 7.
 However, please note that the automated builds are no longer being run against JDK 6.

 ### [Getting Started](https://github.com/UnquietCode/Flapi/wiki/Getting-Started)
-If you are using Maven (or gradle, or Ivy) you can download and install to your local repo, or include the following repository and dependency in your POM file:
+If you are using Maven (or Gradle, or Ivy) you can download and install to your local repo, or include the following repository and dependency in your POM file:
 ```
 <repositories>